DHernandez24e/readme-generator/Develop/README.md

     To run tests, run the following command

-    None
+    'npm test'

   ## Questions
-    If you have any questions about the repo, open an issue or contact me directly at d.
-You can find more of my work at github.com/d.
+    If you have any questions about the repo, open an issue or contact me directly at s.
+You can find more of my work at github.com/s.